Water Supply

 2. Groundwater Supply

-• Cowichan Lake.
-A weir stores water so that it is available for users downstream.
-Catalyst withdraws water from the Cowichan River for delivery to the Pulp and Paper Mill and the community of Crofton.
+• The Cowichan Lake weir stores water so that it is available for users downstream.
+Catalyst Paper withdraws water from the Cowichan River for delivery to the Pulp and Paper Mill, and the community of Crofton.
 Water is withdrawn about a kilometer upstream of the Allenby Road bridge in Duncan.
-Cowichan Lake is also the water supply for the Town of Lake Cowichan which withdraws water directly from the Lake.
+Cowichan Lake is also the water supply for the Town of Lake Cowichan, which withdraws water directly from the Lake.

-• Shawnigan Lake.
-A weir stores water so that it is available for the communities of Shawnigan Lake and Mill Bay.
+• The Shawnigan Lake weir stores water so that it is available for the communities of Shawnigan Lake and Mill Bay.

-• Stocking Lake.
-A dam stores water so that it is available for use by the Town of Ladysmith, Saltair and the Diamond area.
+• The Stocking Lake dam stores water so that it is available for use by the Town of Ladysmith, Saltair and the Diamond area.

 Water storage levels for our significant surface water reservoirs are tracked in relation to targets.

-• Building the Coupled Groundwater –Surface Water Model of the Cowichan Valley to understand the contributions of groundwater to the surface water system
+• The Coupled Groundwater-Surface Water Model, developed in 2015, helps us to understand the contributions of groundwater to the surface water system, and how these systems work together.

-• Working with partners to develop pilot agricultural water plans for expanded use across the Region
+• The Agricultural Water Demand Model highlights the region's agricultural water needs, and guides us to support local farmers.
+The CVRD is working with partners to develop pilot agricultural water plans for expanded use across the region.